aboKhaled2017/BackTest/Readme.md

 - **Update Driver**: Modify existing driver details.
 - **Get All Drivers**: Retrieve a list of all drivers.

+- **Insert 10 Random Names**: For inserting 10 random names
+- **Get All Names**: Fetch all the inserted names
+- **Get Alphapetized Names By Index**: Get the alphapetized names'spellings by index of name

 ## Configuration

 The application utilizes a `SeederSettings` class to configure seeding behavior.
 If `EnableSeeding` is set to `true`, the application will seed the database with 10 random driver records during startup.
 If set to `false`, the application will not perform seeding.